CausewayDigital/Minecraft-EE-MakeCode/tutorials/seymour-island/task6.md

 This task involves repairing some circuits together, on a large scale.
 Look down into the circuit area.
 There are 4 quadrants, 2 of which you have to fix and 2 that your friend has to fix.
 They feed into each other across the centre line.
-The redstone current travels through the centre gold blocks.
+The redstone current travels through the centre purple blocks.
 Note you can only place redstone on the **Green Emerald** blocks.